 Description

-Inscribed sandstone tomb-slab with moulded edge, supported at the ends and in the centre of each side, the main side panels having been removed.
-The ends have relief-carved, winged angel heads and strapwork motifs to the E and W respectively, with applied fluted columns to the corners.
-The central supports to the long sides have similar columnar treatment.
+The Chest Tomb of Captain Wynn is a Grade II listed inscribed sandstone tomb-slab with a moulded edge.
+It is supported at the ends and in the centre of each side, although the main side panels have been removed.
+The ends feature relief-carved, winged angel heads and strapwork motifs on the east and west sides, with applied fluted columns at the corners.
+The central supports along the long sides also have a similar columnar design.

-The tombstone is inscribed: `Here lyeth ye body of cap Edward Wynne, son of Edward Wynne.
-He dyd in the defense of Denbigh Castle when besieged by Oliver Cromwells army.
-Aslo the body of Owen Wynne of Kilken Esq., ye son of Edward Wynne married the Lady Mostyn relict of Sir Thomas Mostyn Bart. dyd [indistinct].'
+The tombstone bears the inscription: "Here lyeth ye body of cap Edward Wynne, son of Edward Wynne.
+He dyd in the defense of Denbigh Castle when besieged by Oliver Cromwell's army.
+Aslo the body of Owen Wynne of Kilken Esq., ye son of Edward Wynne married the Lady Mostyn relict of Sir Thomas Mostyn Bart. dyd [indistinct]."

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.